pingcap/docs-cn/v1.0/FAQ.md

 Restart Prometheus.

-##### Is there a current solution to synchronizing data from TiDB to other databases like HBase and Elasticsearch?
+##### Is there a current solution to replicating data from TiDB to other databases like HBase and Elasticsearch?

-No. Currently, the data synchronization depends on the application itself.
+No. Currently, the data replication depends on the application itself.

 #### Wormhole

-Wormhole is a data synchronization service, which enables the user to easily synchronize all the data or synchronize incrementally using Web console.
+Wormhole is a data replication service, which enables the user to easily replicate all the data or replicate incrementally using Web console.
 It supports multiple types of data migration, such as from MySQL to TiDB, and from MongoDB to TiDB.

 ### Migrate the traffic

 #### How to migrate the traffic quickly?

-It is recommended to build a multi-source MySQL, MongoDB -> TiDB real-time synchronization environment using Syncer or Wormhole.
+It is recommended to build a multi-source MySQL, MongoDB -> TiDB real-time replication environment using Syncer or Wormhole.
 You can migrate the read and write traffic in batches by editing the network configuration as needed.
 Deploy a stable network LB (HAproxy, LVS, F5, DNS, etc.) on the upper layer, in order to implement seamless migration by directly editing the network configuration.

 #### Is there a limit for the total write and read capacity in TiDB?